-In addition to recommending the establishment of a uniform fiduciary standard, the SEC Staff recommends that the SEC undertake a number of actions, certain of which are outlined below, to facilitate the implementation of the recommended uniform fiduciary standard and harmonize the broker-dealer and investment adviser regulatory regimes.
+In addition to recommending the establishment of a uniform fiduciary standard, the SEC Staff recommended that the SEC undertake the following actions, among others, to facilitate the implementation of the recommended uniform fiduciary standard and harmonize the broker-dealer and investment adviser regulatory regimes:

-Duties of Loyalty and Care

-The Staff recommends that the SEC engage in rulemaking or issue interpretive guidance clarifying the duty of loyalty and duty of care components of the uniform fiduciary standard.
-The Staff also recommends that the SEC consider specifying uniform standards for the duty of care owed to retail investors, through rulemaking and/or interpretive guidance.
+- Duties of Loyalty and Care: - Engage in rulemaking and/or issue interpretive guidance addressing the components of the uniform fiduciary standard: the duties of loyalty and care. - Consider specifying uniform standards for the duty of care owed to retail investors, through rulemaking and/or interpretive guidance.

-Disclosure and Advertising
+• Disclosure and Advertising:

-The Staff recommends that the SEC develop consistent and substantive customer communication rules to facilitate the provision of uniform, simple, and clear disclosures to retail investors about the terms of their relationships with brokerdealers and investment advisers, and of conflicts of interest.
-At a minimum, the Staff recommends that the SEC articulate consistent rules on the prereview and approval of customer communications.
-To further the improvement of disclosure available to investors, the Staff also recommends that the SEC consider whether the Form ADV and Form BD disclosure requirements should be harmonized.
+- Prohibit certain conflicts and facilitate the provision of uniform, simple, and clear disclosures to retail investors about the terms of their relationships with broker-dealers and investment advisers. - Consider whether the disclosure requirements in Form ADV and Form BD should be harmonized.

-Principal Trading

-The Staff recommends that the SEC address through interpretive guidance or rulemaking how broker-dealers should fulfill the uniform fiduciary standard when engaging in principal trading in light of the fact that they are not required to comply with principal trade provisions similar to those imposed on investment advisers and do not have a continuing duty of care or loyalty to a retail customer after providing investment advice.

-Personalized Investment Advice
+1 Section 913(b): "The Commission shall conduct a study to evaluate - (1) the effectiveness of existing legal or regulatory standards of care for brokers, dealers, investment advisers, persons associated with brokers or dealers, and persons associated with investment advisers for providing personalized investment advice and recommendations about securities to retail customers imposed by the Commission and a national securities association, and other Federal and State legal or regulatory standards; and (2) whether there are legal or regulatory gaps, shortcomings, or overlaps in legal or regulatory standards in the protection of retail customers relating to the standards of care for brokers, dealers, investment advisers, persons associated with brokers or dealers, and persons associated with investment advisers for providing personalized investment advisers, persons associated with brokers or dealers, and persons associated with investment advisers for providing personalized investment advisers both to brokers or dealers, and persons associated with investment advisers for providing personalized investment advisers both securities to retail customers that should be addressed by rule or statute."

+2 The Study at vi.

-The Staff recommends that the SEC engage in rulemaking and/or interpretive guidance to explain what it means to provide "personalized investment advice about securities."
-Here, the SEC Staff recommends that, at a minimum, the definition should include "recommendations" as understood under the broker-dealer regulatory scheme and exclude "impersonal investment advice" as understood under the investment adviser regulatory scheme.
+- Consider articulating consistent substantive rules and/or guidance for broker-dealers and investment advisers regarding the content and review of advertisements and other customer communications. - Principal Trading: Address through interpretive guidance and/or rulemaking how broker-dealers should fulfill the uniform fiduciary standard when engaging in principal trading. - Personalized Investment Advice: Engage in rulemaking and/or interpretive guidance to explain what it means to provide "personalized investment advice about securities."
+Here, the SEC Staff recommended that, at a minimum, the definition should include "recommendations" as understood under the broker-dealer regulatory scheme and exclude "impersonal investment advice" as understood under the investment adviser regulatory scheme. - Solicitation Arrangements: Consider whether to provide additional guidance or harmonize regulatory requirements to address the status of finders and solicitors and their respective disclosure requirements concerning the conflicts associated with the solicitor's and finder's receipt of compensation. - Supervisory Requirements: Review supervisory requirements for investment advisers and brokerdealers to determine whether harmonization would facilitate the examination and oversight of these entities and consider whether to provide additional guidance or engage in rulemaking. - Registration, Licensing, and Continuing Education: Consider requiring investment adviser representatives to be subject to federal licensing and continuing education requirements; consider whether to harmonize broker-dealer and investment adviser registration processes, including whether to subject investment advisers to a substantive review prior to registration. - Books and Records: Consider whether to modify the Advisers Act books and records requirements, including by adding a general requirement to retain all communications and agreements consistent with the standard applicable to broker-dealers.

-Solicitation Arrangements

-The Staff recommends that the SEC consider whether to provide additional guidance or harmonize regulatory requirements to address the status of finders and solicitors and their respective disclosure requirements concerning the conflicts associated with the solicitor's and finder's receipt of compensation.

-Supervisory Requirements

-The Staff recommends that the SEC review supervisory requirements for investment advisers and broker-dealers to determine whether harmonization would facilitate the examination and oversight of these entities, and to consider whether to provide additional guidance or engage in rulemaking.

-Registration, Licensing, and Continuing Education

-The Staff recommends that the SEC consider requiring investment adviser representatives to be subject to federal licensing and continuing education requirements.
-The Staff also recommends that the SEC consider whether to harmonize broker-dealer and investment adviser registration processes, including notably, subjecting investment advisers to a substantive review prior to registration.

-Wall Street Lawyer

-Books and Records

-The Staff recommends that the SEC consider whether to modify the Advisers Act books and records requirements, specifically by requiring investment advisers to retain all communications and documentation relating to their business as an investment adviser similar to the requirements currently applicable to broker-dealers.

-Thoughts on the Study and SEC Staff Recommendations
+Preliminary Thoughts on the Study and SEC Staff Recommendations